 Source: International Food Policy Research Institute

-This policy brief, published by the International Food Policy Research Institute (IFPRI), makes seven recommendations for improving biosafety regulations in developing countries.
+This policy brief, published by the International Food Policy Research Institute (IFPRI), outlines options for improving child nutrition, health and survival in developing countries.

 All SciDev.Net material is free to reproduce providing that the source and author are appropriately credited.
 For further details see Creative Commons.